Comparing Private Student Loans vs. Federal: Which Is Better for Borrowing?

 There’s a Lot To Like About Federal Student Loans

 With private loans, the lender sets the terms and conditions, which vary from loan to loan, lender to lender and borrower to borrower.
 With federal student loans, on the other hand, the terms and conditions are set by law and never change.
-Not only are federal loans usually less expensive — the current rate is 3.73% — but they offer a bunch of perks and benefits that most private loans can’t match, including:
+Not only are federal loans usually less expensive — the current interest rate is 3.73% for undergraduate student loans — but they offer a bunch of perks and benefits that most private loans can’t match, including:

 - Fixed interest rates, as opposed to private loans, which might charge fixed- or variable-rate interest.